iton0/folderforge/README.md

 generation of ASCII folder structure diagrams and provides the option to download a zipped version of the converted diagram as a complete custom filesystem.

-## Getting Involved

-If you're interested in optimizing your workflow or contributing to the project, feel free to explore the repo.

-To learn more about me, visit [my GitHub profile](https://github.com/iton0).